 Talking of Power, you can also do something called a ‘Forced Fatigue’ action.
 Normally the extra Fatigue action is performed at the end of a model’s normal activation.
 However, you can also spend Power to re-activate a model that’s previously been activated that Round (and isn’t already Fatigued) to give it an extra Short action.
 This will then mark the model as Fatigued, like normal.

 This is a very powerful move, as it allows you to give an action to a model your opponent thinks they no longer need to worry about.
-For example, you may activate a goblin Spitter to walk and shoot during its normal activation.
-With the goblin now appearing to be out of actions, your opponent could move one of their models from behind cover and into the open.
-Now with a clear line of sight, you could play a Forced Fatigue action on the Spitter and take a shot at the enemy unit.
+For example, you may activate a dwarf Ironwatch to walk and shoot during its normal activation.
+With the dwarf now appearing to be out of actions, your opponent could move one of their models from behind cover and into the open.
+Now with a clear line of sight, you could play a Forced Fatigue action on the Ironwatch and take a shot at the enemy unit.

 Ah yes, another great benefit of Forced Fatigue is that – unlike a normal Fatigue action – you can use it to perform any short action, it doesn’t matter if you’ve used the same action that round.
 For ranged units, it could be another Shoot action, for a fighter it could be another melee action or for Spellcasters they could even cast another spell.